 High Conservation Value Forest (HCVF) Areas

-There are currently five identified HCVF areas within Wenita forests.
+There are currently four identified HCVF areas within Wenita forests.
 These areas are protected because they can contain significant concentrations of biodiversity or threatened or endangered ecosystems.
 These sites all have Protected Area Management Plans (PAMPs) to keep them safe.